kmously/glars/README.md

 ### port_lock_forward
 port_lock_forward <protocol> <number> <lock sequence> <timeout> <internal_host:port_number>
 Forwards an external port to the specified internal_host:port, only for hosts that "knock" on the specified <lock sequence> of ports, within the specified <timeout> seconds value.
+The port will then remain open for <timeout> / < number of ports in lock sequence>.
 For example, if you have an FTP server on the LAN side with IP address 192.168.0.12, listening to port 21, you can make it accessible from the WAN-side on port 1000, only to those who have successfully knocked on the secret knock sequence, using:

 **`port_lock_forward tcp 1000 3000,5000,7000,9000 100 192.168.0.12:21`**

-External hosts that knock on ports 3000,5000,7000,9000 within 120 seconds will be able to access the FTP server via external port 1000 for 100/4 = 25 seconds
+External hosts that knock on ports 3000,5000,7000,9000 within 100 seconds will be able to access the FTP server via external port 1000 for 100/4 = 25 seconds